rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

     The script (`modulino`) is include in this distribution.

-    You can also us the include `create-modulino` script to create a symbolic link to your class that will be executed as if it is a Perl script if you've implemented the modulino pattern described above.
+    You can also us the include `create-modulino.pl` script to create a symbolic link to your class that will be executed as if it is a Perl script if you've implemented the modulino pattern described above.

-        sudo create-modulino Foo::Bar foo-bar
+        sudo create-modulino.pl Foo::Bar foo-bar

-    If you do not provide and alias name as the second argument the script will not create symbolic link.
+    If you do not provide and alias name as the second argument the script will create a copy of the `modulino` script as a normalized name of your module but will not create a symbolic link.

     The script essentially executes the recipe below.